Anne Montgomery nee Darcy. A highly respected member of the Ladies of the Minories. Window of Holy Trinity Church, Long Melford, Suffolk.

 Elizabeth Mowbray, nee Talbot, Duchess of Norfolk as depicted in the window of Holy Trinity Church, Long Melford, Suffolk.

-Although the glory days must have been over for Elizabeth with the demise of her husband – her retirement to the Minories would have been a serious case of downsizing – a look at her will tells us that she had not lost absolutely everything as did her daughter’s mother in law, Elizabeth Wydeville whose pitiful will tells us that she was left more or less destitute.
+Although the glory days must have been over for Elizabeth with the demise of her husband – her retirement to the Minories would have been a serious case of downsizing – a look at her will tells us that she had not lost absolutely everything unlike her deceased daughter’s mother-in-law, Elizabeth Wydeville, whose pitiful will tells us that she was left more or less destitute.
 Ah well Karma is a bitch as they say.

 Jane Talbot, sister-in-law to the above, having married Sir Humphrey Talbot.
 Humphrey was the son of John Talbot by his second wife Margaret who was a daughter of Richard Beauchamp, Earl of Warwick.
 Jane’s interesting will which left numerous bequests especially to her servants also requested that ‘I Dame Jane Talbott, wedowe late the Wif of sir Humfrey Talbott knyght… my body to be buried within the inner choer of the churche of the Mynores withoute Algate of London nygh the place and sepulture where the body of Maistres Anne Mongomery late the wif of John Mongomery Squyer restity and ys buried within the same quere’.